 I have been on the hunt for local waterfalls that are easy to reach with kids for a few years.
-And am happy to now have this list of 12 kid-friendly waterfalls within about an hours drive of Parramatta to share with you.
+And am happy to now have this list of 17 kid-friendly waterfalls within about an hours drive of Parramatta to share with you.
 Most are probably more accurately described as cascades, seeing the water doesn’t fall from a great height.
-But they are all waterfalls to me and the kids like them all the same!
+But they’re all waterfalls to me and the kids like them all the same!
+And if you’re happy to travel for some more spectacular waterfalls, then the Blue Mountains is a great option.
+Check out the helpful emag by Ask Roz Blue Mountains for a list and details.

-Nine of the 12 waterfalls are naturally occurring and best visited after some rain.
-The man made waterfalls at Central Gardens, Nurragingy Reserve and Auburn Botanic Gardens can be enjoyed all year round.
+Most of the waterfalls listed are naturally occurring (13 of the 16) and best visited after rain.
+The man-made waterfalls at Central Gardens, Nurragingy Reserve and Auburn Botanic Gardens can be enjoyed all year round.
 PLEASE let me know if I have missed any!!

 Word of CAUTION: Most of these waterfalls are in naturally occurring flood zones and water levels can rise quickly during or just after heavy rain.
 The area around the waterfalls is generally slippery and the water is of varying depth.
 Please take care.
 And gumboots are recommended!